sherl0cks/dynamic-pipeline-jenkins-plugin/README.md

 ## CLI

 Simple fat JAR to provide a command line interface to generate Jenkinsfile from the engagement.
-You can download a version from our [nexus](http://nexus.core.rht-labs.com/#browse/browse/components:labs-snapshots), which requires ETL VPN (download the `*-jar-with-dependencies.jar` version).
+You can download a version from the [Jenkins Build](https://jenkins.core.rht-labs.com/job/jenkins-pipeline-generator-ci/) (download the `*-jar-with-dependencies.jar` version).

 ### CLI Usage